 Keeping cable bundles elevated and accessible is one of the most important elements of a tidy desk.
 These cord management trays mount under the rear of a desk and hold a surge protector or two, and enable easy routing of power cords.
 As a bonus, that means that you need far less slack more of your other cables once you’re all set up.

-Under Desk Cable Management Tray - Cable Organizer for Wire Management with 25-straps.
-Metal Wire Cable Tray for Office and Home.
-Perfect Standing Desk Cable Management Basket (Black - Set of 2x 17'')
+Under Desk Cable Management Tray - Under Desk Cable Organizer for Wire Management.
+Desk Cable Tray with 25 Extra Straps.
+Perfect Standing Desk Cable Management Rack (Black Wire Tray - Set of 2X 17'')

 This tray goes under your desk, holding a surge protector and keeping various power cables organized.